All Episodes

 I think Kansas keeps on winning.

-I'm gonna pick Duke.
+I'm going to pick Duke.

-We have breaking economic news, housing starts and the producer price index.
+We have breaking economic news, housing starts, and the producer price index.

 That's the best way we could illustrate what's going on here.